vishvAsa/rAmAnujIyam/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/2_sthirI-karaNa-vibhAgaH/24_sAdhyopAya-shodhanAdhikAraH.md

 to hold that bhakti or upāsana is enjoined only to produce an eager desire for the adoption of an easier means, viz., prapatti,
 by describing a more difficult means, viz, bhakti,
 for they hold that bhakti is no means at all (to attain mokṣa).

+(Besides, bhakti does not yield its fruit in this life
+but only after it.
+So it cannot create faith or conviction in the other means prescribed, viz., prapatti.)

+(Men generally adopt, of their own accord, the easier means in preference to the more difficult means.
+The success of the easier means in producing the desired result will create faith or conviction in regard to the more difficult means and not vice versa.
+So the more difficult upāya cannot cause faith in the efficacy of the easier means.)
 </details>

 <details><summary>Español</summary>